ISD: Self-Supervised Learning by Iterative Similarity Distillation: Method

 Note that unlike the positive pair in contrastive learning methods and BYOL, the query image is never compared to its own augmentation as it is not included in the anchor points.
 We do this since when the features are mature, the similarity of the query to itself will be very large and will dominate the whole probability distribution.
 Note that one can convert our method to MoCo by including the query in anchor points and replacing the probability of the teacher $p_t$ with a one-hot encoding vector in which the positive pair (query) corresponds to one and all other anchor points correspond to zero.
 Figure \ref{fig:moco_vs_isd} shows some example teacher probabilities for both ISD and MoCo.

 Our method can benefit from a large number of anchor points to cover the neighborhood of any query image, and also the anchor points are fed to the teacher only that evolves slowly.
 Hence, we use MoCo's trick of a large memory bank (queue) for the anchor points.
-The queue size is 128K in our experiments.
+The queue size is $128$K in our experiments which uses only 1.6\% of the total memory and less than 1\% of the total computation.

+{\bf Different Temperature for student and teacher:} Since the student is learning from the teacher, we can use a lower temperature for the teacher compared to the student to make the teacher more confident.
+In the extreme case, when the teacher uses zero temperature, its output will be a one-hot encoding over the anchor points which is a very sharp distribution.
+In the experiments we observe best results when the teacher has 10 times smaller temperature.